UMCollab/ODM/README.md

 * OneDrive will sometimes return an incorrect file hash when listing files.
   Once the file has been downloaded, the API will then (usually) return the correct hash.

+* OneNote is fragile and breaks easily.
+It sometimes fails to render sections uploaded via the API even though they are bit-exact copies of what was originally downloaded.
+We do not know why.

 * Files detected as malware by OneDrive's scanning cannot be downloaded via the API.